timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART V-BOARDS, ADMINISTRATIONS, AND SERVICES/CHAPTER 71-BOARD OF VETERANS' APPEALS/CHAPTER 71-BOARD OF VETERANS' APPEALS.md

   * (D) the average length of time a case was before the Board between the time of the filing of an appeal and the disposition during the preceding fiscal year;

-  * (E) the number of members of the Board at the end of the year and the number of professional, administrative, clerical, stenographic, and other personnel employed by the Board at the end of the preceding fiscal year; and
+  * (E) the number of members of the Board at the end of the year and the number of professional, administrative, clerical, stenographic, and other personnel employed by the Board at the end of the preceding fiscal year;

-  * (F) the number of employees of the Department designated under subsection (c)(1) to serve as acting members of the Board during that year and the number of cases in which each such member participated during that year.
+  * (F) the number of employees of the Department designated under subsection (c)(1) to serve as acting members of the Board during that year and the number of cases in which each such member participated during that year; and

+  * (G) with respect to hearings scheduled under section 7107(c)(2)(C) of this title—

+    * (i) the number of hearings scheduled under such section;

+    * (ii) the number of hearings under such section that were cancelled; and

+    * (iii) any statistical difference in outcomes between cases heard under such section and those held at the principal location of the Board or by picture and voice transmission at a facility of the Department.

 * (3) The projections in each such report for the current fiscal year and for the next fiscal year shall include (for each such year)—